bowenddd/reexamine/README.md

 ​	It's my honor to be here  for this interview.

 ​	My name is dengbowen, **(my number is xxxxx(编号))**,I'm 22 years old, and come from yantai,  shandong province, the hometown of Confucius and Mencius.
-I am currently studying at the excellent college, HangzhouDianzi University, majoring in computer science.
+I am currently studying at the excellent college of HangzhouDianzi University, majoring in computer science.

 ​	During the past few years, I have worked very hard at my courses, so as to lay a solid foundation of theoretical knowledge.
-As a result, I have passed all the examinations and achieved excellent academic outcome in major courses such as Data warehouse and data mining, Operating System, Algorithm analysis and design, and Object-oriented Programming.
+As a result, I have passed all the examinations and achieved excellent academic outcome in major courses such as Data warehouse and data mining, Operating System, Algorithm analysis and design.
 Moreover, I have passed CET-4 and CET-6 with decent scores.

 ​	I have always enjoyed occupying myself, so I took part in a lot of extracurricular activities and contests, many of which ended up with a prize.
 Of course there were some contests that didn't go that well, but I learned from those failures as well.
 Those activities and contests broadened my horizon and equipped me with practical skills.
 As a result, I have acquired basic knowledge of my major both in theory and in practice.